MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-analyze-data-notebook.md

 1. Review the query result in the results pane.

-## Create a lakehouse shortcut and analyze data with an notebook
+## Create a lakehouse shortcut and analyze data with a notebook

 In this task, learn how to create a lakehouse shortcut and analyze data with a notebook.